CampusDual/2023-BBE-1-G1_HotelResources/README.md

 ## DESCRIPTION

-Application template based in Ontimize Web and Ontimize Boot (java 11).
+Application template based in Ontimize Boot (java 11).

 Use this template to generate an application with a standard structure and a predefined Ontimize configuration for Ontimize authentication and a unique database, using PostgreSQL.